 The astigmatism turns out to be quite large, 0.74 microns, and accounting for it gives a spectrum where the CTF signal goes all the way out to 0.5.
 The end of the fitting range can even be set to 0.45.
 Now autofitting to every view is quite appropriate.
 This is accomplished by turning on the Fit each view separately check box and then pressing the button now labeled Autofit All Single Views.
 The table is filled in as the autofitting proceeds, first from low tilt to negative angles then from low tilt to positive angles.
 Pressing Graph Values opens separate graphs for defocus, astigmatism amount, and astigmatism axis.

 Astigmatism is being found fairly accurately, as indicated most strongly by the consistency in the axis angle.
 There are clearly some trends in both the amount and the angle of astigmatism, but the view-to-view changes are probably mostly measurement error.
-This variability is larger with Min views for astigmatism set to 1 and can be reduced further with it set to 5, but then it is unclear whether some real variations are being reduced as well.
-Averaging 3 views is a compromise in the face of this uncertainty.
+This variability is ~25% larger with Min views for astigmatism set to 3 instead of 5 and ~2 times larger with it set to 1 instead of 3.

 The second example is from microtubules decorated with Eg5, taken with a DE-12 direct detector camera at a nominal defocus of 6 microns.
 This shows the spectrum and CTF-like fit for an angular range of -21 to 19 degrees, after switching to using the current defocus estimate.

 The fitting range here was 0.105 to 0.19, and it needs to be changed because the defocus is different from the nominal value, and also because there is good signal between the second and third zeros.
 Changing the fitting range to 0.11 to 0.25 and varying the exponent of the CTF curve gives the following: